 Understanding what makes good dementia friendly initiatives in health care

-Read about a research project we funded on a realist evaluation of interventions that support the creation of dementia friendly environments in health care.
+Read about a research project we funded on a realist evaluation of interventions that support the creation of dementia-friendly environments in health care.

 Lead Investigator: Professor Claire Goodman

-Institution: University of Hertfordshire
+- Institution: University of Hertfordshire

-Grant type: PhD studentship
+- Grant type: PhD studentship

-What does this project involve?
+What did the project involve?

-This project aims to:
+This project aimed to:

 How will this benefit people with dementia?

 It is important to understand what are the most effective and efficient ways of increasing awareness and understanding of dementia across the health care service.
 Ultimately this will help to ensure that people with dementia receive the best quality care.